 - 4.3 Program Goals.
 The Contractor shall provide both quantitative and qualitative measures of the Programs' performance.
 The Contractor shall generate management reports that accurately track these measures.
-The performance measures must be congruent with the goals listed below: - a) To aid offenders in gaining self-control, regulating their emotions, and managing their behavior in a prosocial way. - Contractor will conduct pre/mid/post responsivity testing utilizing the pre/mid/post TCU (CEST) and behavioral demonstration of skill-based coping techniques during group and individual sessions, milieu behaviors, and the program progression process. - b) To increase program participants' level of knowledge of SUDs and the consequences of being under the influence. - c) To provide offenders with structured social learning through modeling and behavioral rehearsal techniques that engender self-efficacy and target criminogenic risk/need factors particularly as it relates to substance use. - Contractor will conduct pre/mid/post responsivity testing and behavioral demonstration of skill-based coping techniques obtained during the successful completion of the evidence-based treatment curriculum and program progression expectations.
-Offenders will successfully complete the Advanced Skill Building sessions during their last month in the program. - d) To decrease recidivism for offenders completing the program. - Performance in this area will be documented by statistical review of OMIS records. - e) To decrease the incidence of further SUD-related convictions. - Performance in the area will be evidenced by the number of further Drug-related convictions for those clients who have successfully completed the program. - 4.4 Program Requirements.
-Treatment services must be provided utilizing evidence-based practices for male offenders (unless targeted population altered under Section 4.1) under the jurisdiction of the State.
-The services to be delivered at the facility include, but are not limited to, a general residential SUD treatment component and a re-entry/aftercare preparation component.
-Contractor shall operate the facility 24 hours per day, seven days a week, each day of the year.
+The performance measures must be congruent with the goals listed below: - a) To aid offenders in gaining self-control, regulating their emotions, and managing their behavior in a prosocial way. - Contractor will conduct pre/mid/post responsivity testing utilizing the pre/mid/post TCU (CEST) and behavioral demonstration of skill-based coping techniques during group and individual sessions, milieu behaviors, and the program progression process. - b) To increase program participants' level of knowledge of SUDs and the consequences of being under the influence. - Contractor will administer the Behaviors and Attitudes for Drinking and Driving scale (BADDS) that covers a variety of topics relating to substance use disorder and alcohol abuse.
+The pre-test will be scored recorded in the offender's clinical record.
+At least one week prior to program exit, the offender will be given the same test.
+An increase in test scores will be a positive indicator the offender increase in knowledge relating to substance use disorder and consequences of alcohol and drug abuse.
+The Hazelden relapse Prevention and Criminal and Addictive Thinking Outcome Measures will also be administered to offenders. - c) To provide offenders with structured social learning through modeling and behavioral rehearsal techniques that engender self-efficacy and target criminogenic risk/need factors particularly as it relates to driving under the influence and substance use.

+- Contractor will conduct pre/mid/post responsivity testing and behavioral demonstration of skill-based coping techniques obtained during the successful completion of the evidence-based treatment curriculum and program progression expectations.
+Offenders will successfully complete the Advanced Skill Building sessions during their last month in the program. - d) To decrease recidivism for offenders completing the program. - Performance in this area will be documented by statistical review of OMIS records. - e) To decrease the incidence of further DUI and SUD-related convictions. - Performance in the area will be evidenced by the number of further DUI-related or Drug-related convictions for those clients who have successfully completed the program. - 4.4 Program Requirements.
+Treatment services must be provided utilizing evidence-based practices for male offenders under the jurisdiction of the State.
+The services to be delivered at the Facility include, but are not limited to, a DUI-related SUD treatment component, a general SUD treatment program, and a re-entry/aftercare preparation component.
+Contractor shall operate the Facility 24 hours per day, seven days a week, each day of the year.
 Contractor shall provide therapeutic and counseling activities at various times to accommodate offender programming schedules.
 FPB shall approve in writing the daily activity schedule of program services and any subsequent revisions.

-Contractor shall ensure that all offenders are provided equal access to services provided in the program.
+Contractor shall ensure that all offenders are provided equal access to services provided in each program.
 Accommodations must be available as necessary to facilitate successful completion of the treatment programs.